-- Notifications Processing notifications from other OpenStack services, by consuming messages from the configured message queue system. - Polling Retrieve information directly from the hypervisor or by using the APIs of other OpenStack services.
+- Notifications Processing notifications from other OpenStack services, by consuming messages from the configured message queue system. - Polling Retrieve information directly from the hypervisor or from the host machine using SNMP, or by using the APIs of other OpenStack services.

 Notifications